Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 7 Mei 2025 00.26.38 UTC
+- WIB: Rabu, 7 Mei 2025 01.36.14 UTC
-- WITA: Rabu, 7 Mei 2025 01.26.38 UTC
+- WITA: Rabu, 7 Mei 2025 02.36.14 UTC
-- WIT: Rabu, 7 Mei 2025 02.26.38 UTC
+- WIT: Rabu, 7 Mei 2025 03.36.14 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: friendship
+Kategori: success